 The California Historical Society is a membership-based, non-profit organization with a mission to inspire and empower people to make California’s richly diverse past a meaningful part of their contemporary lives.

 The Museum of the African Diaspora | MoAD showcases the history, art and the cultural richness that resulted from the dispersal of Africans throughout the world.

 As a four-story shopping center overlooking Yerba Buena Gardens, the Metreon features the largest IMAX in North America, a food court with unique international foods, and a Target store.

 Moscone Center is San Francisco’s premier convention, exhibit and meeting space that includes three buildings and over 2 million square feet of area.
-Yerba Buena Gardens is built on top of Moscone Center’s various buildings.
+Yerba Buena Gardens is built on top of and around Moscone Center’s various buildings.